Tommyshub/flask-movie-project/readme.md

 <br/>

-The goal of this site is to provide a movie review page where the user can search for any movie via the movia database and create a review for it.
+The goal of this site is to provide a movie review page where the user can search for any movie via the movie database and create a review for it.

 <br/>